mickeyl/LTSupportAutomotive/README.md

 # Supported Hardware #

 This software should work with most ELM327-compatible hardware (including the behemoth of available *clones*).
-In general, I recommend the Bluetooth 4.0 devices, since they seems to have a much better quality compared to the WiFi adapters.
+In general, I recommend the Bluetooth 4.0 devices, since they seem to have a much better quality compared to WiFi adapters – and these days they are only minimally more expensive.
+Moreover, they're much more convenient as you don't have to switch the WiFi network (potentially losing your internet connectivity).

-Moreover, they're much more convenient as you don't have to switch the WiFi network.
-Note that since iOS is lacking public SDK access to *Bluetooth classic* (in particular the Bluetooth `rfcomm` protocol), iOS devices will **not** work with Bluetooth 3.0 adapters.
+Note that since iOS is lacking public SDK access to *Bluetooth classic* (in particular the Bluetooth `rfcomm` protocol), iOS devices will _generally_ **not** work with Bluetooth 3.0 adapters – notable exceptions being those who take part in the Apple _Manufactured For iPod_ program.

 I have tested this library myself with the following adapters (Note that none of these contain a *real* ELM327):